AschPlatform/asch-docs-site/source/en/help/index.md

 06/20/2017 XAS was listed on two exchange platforms - coinvc.com and biduobao.com.
 07/06/2017 Asch was traded in YUANBAO Exchange（yuanbao.com/trade/xas2ybc） 07/18/2017 Asch version 1.3.0 released.
-07/25/2017 Qingfeng Shan, the founder of Asch, was invited to the Seminar on the Construction of Blockchain ICO industry ecological system in Guiyang, China
+07/25/2017 Qingfeng Shan, the founder of Asch, was invited to the Seminar on the Construction of Blockchain  industry ecological system in Guiyang, China
 08/03/2017 Asch has joined Blockchain technical application association in Zhengjiang, becoming a full member of the association.
 08/06/2017 Qingfeng Shan delivered a speech on “Side Chain Technology and the Version of Block Chain 2.5” during China Blockchain Geek Summit
 08/07/2017 Asch community has issued the first DAPP demonstration application - CCTime and its white paper